alcalyn/phax-bundle/Phax/CoreBundle/Resources/doc/1_createPhaxController.md

 ```

 Now, phax know your controller as "comment" controller, and have an action, "addAction".

+**Notice:**
+> I inject the whole container here,
+> but sometimes you may prefer inject just some services you need.

 The next step learn you how to call this action from your web client.